You found our list of awesome virtual morning meeting activities.

 - Skipped a shower and gone to work

 - Ate only the marshmallows out of the Lucky Charms box

 - Called in sick because I wanted to keep sleeping

 Check out more fun question games to play in groups.

 Morning meetings are tough for early risers.
-However, careful planning and fun games and connection exercises can energize employees and start the workday on a positive note.
+However, careful planning and fun games and connection activities can energize employees and start the workday on a positive note.
 These upbeat activities are also good ways to warm up school groups and distance learning students.